FAQs

 Your style grade will be based on the style50 results for every source code file in your submission.
 When you run submit50, be sure that your folder includes only those files that are necessary for the problem set.
 If you have any extra test files in there, those will be counted towards your grade.
 Remove the extra files from the folder and resubmit to get an updated Style score.

-Why did I get a 50% on my final project?
+Why did I not pass my final project?

-This error is caused by your documentation (your readme or design file) not fulfilling the stated requirements.
+The second most common reason for not receiving a passing score on your final project relates to your documentation (your final project’s README or DESIGN file).
+When your README or DESIGN documentation do not fulfill the stated requirements, you will not pass the final project.
 The documentation file should be quite robust.
-Students that don’t complete a lengthy documentation file, including MANY paragraphs will not receive a passing grade.
-You are highly advised to create a documentation file about 750 words in length, including the precise sections mentioned by the problem set specification.
-This will ensure that your documentation file includes all the details required for you to be able to pass.
+Students that don’t complete a robust documentation file, including MANY paragraphs will not receive a passing grade.
+You are highly advised to create a robust documentation file, including the precise sections mentioned by the Final Project Specification.
+Further, note that the Final Project Specification includes a rough word count for your documentation.
+Following these specifications, will ensure that your documentation file includes all the details required for you to be able to pass.

 If I did 70% of the problems, do I get a certificate?